-From the aircraft belly - down, the hydraulic system shall be maintained with these ICA valve on the output side of the pump retains pressure in the system while the pump is off.
+From the aircraft belly - down, the hydraulic system shall be maintained with this ICA.

 The following instructions pertain to the current production dry-handle system configuration with reversible pumps.

 BASIC DESCRIPTION

 A pressure of between 500 psi and 700 psi in the "DOWN" position and 500 psi and 1200 psi in the "UP" position is maintained in the supply line.
 When the pressure falls below 500 psi in the "UP" and "DOWN" position, the pressure switch activates the pump solenoid, providing power to the pump.